 Portages: A, B, C, D, G, H, I

-The first section on George Lake was stunning and calm in the morning.
-After the first few minutes of paddling, I wondered if we might be completely alone for the next four days.
-Turned out to be (mostly) the case, as we only encountered a handful of other paddlers.
+At 10:30 in the morning, the first section on George Lake was calm and peaceful.
+After the first few minutes, I wondered if we might be completely alone for the next four days (turned out to be mostly the case, as we only encountered a handful of other paddlers).
 We continued up beside Hemlock Island and reached Portage A in Minards Bay by around noon.

-Our trip from Eel Weir to Site 30 at Lower Silver Lake took about 7 hours.
-We left Eel Weir at 10:30am and arrived at our campsite by 5:30pm.
-We were delighted to find a stocked woodpile (even though this isn’t a designated firewood drop).
+Our trip from Eel Weir to Site 30 at Lower Silver Lake took about 7 hours, arriving at our campsite by 5:30pm.
+We were delighted to find a stocked woodpile, even though this isn’t a designated firewood drop.
 Site 30 also has an outhouse, a bear hang, picnic table, and two tent pads.
 Not a bad place to call it a day.

 Distance: 13 km